lzs/ansible-matrix/README.md

 into multiple separate python processes.
 This allows workers to use mutiple processors, where the default monolithic mode is unable to exploit.

-PostgreSQL is used as the backig database.
+PostgreSQL is used as the backing database.

 ## Setup